oknuutti/visnav-py/README.md

 If you run e.g. a simulation of 1000 iterations, 3GB of log data (images mainly) is created.
 Around 4GB is used to cache the generated random situations, including related navcam images and noisy shape models.

-To run standalone GUI mode (doesn't work at the moment):<br/>
+To run standalone GUI mode (not maintained, can be buggy):<br/>
 `python src/visnav.py`

 To run a Monte Carlo batch, open batch1.py in an editor to see argument options, then run e.g.:<br/>
 `python src/batch1.py didy1w akaze+centroid+smn 10`

-Note: There's currently a bug with running the algorithms at the same time while creating the cached data.
-The workaround is to:
- * set `ONLY_POPULATE_CACHE = True` at `settings.py`
- * run `src/batch1.py` with the desired arguments to generate cache contents
- * set `ONLY_POPULATE_CACHE = False` at `settings.py`
- * run `src/batch1.py` with the same arguments to run the simulation and generate the log
+To start a local server usable for integrations to e.g. Simulink:<br/>
+`python src/api-server.py didy1w`

+The API can currently be deduced only from the code at `api-server.py`.
+It listens to a socket at port 50007 and it can currently 1) generate synthetic navcam images and 2) run the keypoint algorithm with a previously generated image.

+There's other helper scripts present for various tasks such as fetching Rosetta navcam images from ESA's website, estimate Lunar lambert or Hapke reflection model parameters, estimate rotation state params of 67P for different navcam batches, generate a feature database, merge log files from multiple Monte Carlo batches, collect a results table from different log files and plot results from multiple log files.

 ## Documentation
-This work started as a project done at Aalto University, School of Electrical Engineering.
+This work started as a study project done at Aalto University, School of Electrical Engineering.
 The documentation done towards those credits can be found [here](https://docs.google.com/document/d/1lXqXdR02dAcGPsClwZOXj39RbBfrcscxIKrUyMY_WGU/edit#heading=h.dw2dac9r7xzm).
 Sadly, that document might be quite obsolete by now.